akihikodaki/dts/test_plans/iavf_flexible_descriptor_test_plan.rst

       expected: RXDID[17]

 .. note::
-    Please change the core setting (-l option) and port's PCI (-w option) by your DUT environment
+    Please change the core setting (-l option) and port's PCI (-a option) by your DUT environment

 Test Case: Check single VLAN fields in RXD (802.1Q)
 ---------------------------------------------------